 - Continue to take your asthma medications as prescribed when you are pregnant.
 It is important for your and your baby’s health that your asthma is well managed.

 - Discuss any concerns with your doctor and work together to develop an asthma action plan.

 - Feeling breathless in late pregnancy is common, even in pregnant women who don’t have asthma.

 Your baby will do best if you are breathing well and easily.
-Uncontrolled asthma during pregnancy, and the stress and worry about uncontrolled asthma, has been linked to poorer outcomes for both baby and mother.
+Uncontrolled asthma during pregnancy has been linked to poorer outcomes for both baby and mother.